 Get a thorough grounding in Adobe Photoshop, the premiere digital imaging program for graphic and digital designers.
 Hands-on projects show how to select, enhance, distort, color, scale, and manipulate images and artworks—or create them from scratch.
 Every designer must tame this creative powerhouse of a program.

-Learn to create Web sites using HTML to mark up the structure of the document, and CSS to dictate how each page element should look.
+Learn to create websites using HTML to mark up the structure of the document, and CSS to dictate how each page element should look.
 Use HTML5 and CSS3 for cutting-edge enhancements.
 Course lessons are packed with hands-on examples that help you gain skills and confidence step-by-step.
-The course is designed to provide a foundation in Web standards, the set of "best practices" established by the World Wide Web Consortium, among other organizations that set the standards for Web development.
+The course is designed to provide a foundation in web standards, the set of "best practices" established by the World Wide Web Consortium, among other organizations that set the standards for web development.

 Explore the critical role of typography in graphic design.
 Course projects build an understanding of the anatomy of the letterform, the distinguishing features of different typefaces, and creative applications of type.
 An assured grasp of typography is essential in any visual communication project.

 Understand Adobe After Effects, a powerful application used to create motion graphics and visual effects for film and video.
 Learn how to employ After Effects to design sophisticated motion graphics by designing text and object animations, compositing videos and images, and adding audio and effects.
-You'll learn how to set keyframes on a timeline and work with transform properties, motion paths, masks, and effects, developing a solid foundation in this increasingly popular and versatile program.
+You'll learn how to set keyframes on a timeline and work with transformations, motion paths, masks, and effects, developing a solid foundation in this increasingly popular and versatile program.

 Margaret Penney is a teacher, designer, writer and media artist.
 Margaret developed the digital media curriculum at The Masters School, an independent school outside New York City.
 As a Web and motion graphic designer, Margaret has worked with Simon & Schuster, TIAA-Cref, Nike, Delia's girls clothing, MTV, and Sol Lewitt.
 As a new media artist, she has exhibited at the Institute of Contemporary Arts in London; the Museo Tamayo in Mexico City; and around NYC.
 Her artwork has been reviewed globally online, in print magazines, and included in the book Eye Candy from the Underground: Fresh Styles for Web Designers.
 She has lectured on new media art at Purchase College, the School of Visual Arts Annual Conference for Educators, and the Pratt Institute.
 As a writer, she has been published in New York Arts magazine, Rhizome.org, and the Baltimore City paper.
 Margaret has a B.A. from Johns Hopkins University and M.F.A. from Columbia University.

-|This program is self-paced and open enrollment, so you can start and finish at your own pace.
-Upon registering, you're given twelve (12) months to complete this program.|
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive twelve (12) months to complete the course.

-The time allotted to complete your program has been calculated based on the number of course hours.
-If after a concerted effort, you are still unable to complete your program on time, your Student Advisor will help you work out a suitable completion date.
-Please note that a fee may be charged for an extension.
+The time allotted for course completion has been calculated based on the number of course hours.
+However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
+Please note that an extension fee may be charged.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don’t provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.